CHSS Advice Line

 To diagnose heart failure, your doctor will discuss your symptoms with you and do some initial tests.
 These may include:

-If you doctor thinks that you may have heart failure, they’ll likely require further tests to confirm or exclude the diagnosis.
+If you doctor thinks that you may have heart failure, they may require further tests to confirm their diagnosis or look for alternatives.
 These include:

-Heart failure treatment will relieve your symptoms and make your heart stronger to improve your quality of life.
+Heart failure treatment will relieve your symptoms and make your heart stronger, improving your quality of life.

-There are many different treatment options available and your doctor will discuss considerations with you.
-These include medication, implanted devices, and surgery.
+There are many different treatment options available, including medication, implanted devices, or surgery.

-Your treatment will be decided based on the severity of your condition, your symptoms, other conditions you may have and the potential side effects that you may face.
+Your doctor will discuss the options with you, and help you decide which is best.
+This choice will be based on the severity of your condition, your symptoms, other conditions you may have, and the potential side effects that you may face.
+You should always feel able to ask questions or clarify anything that you are not sure about.

 Our Advice Line nurses are here to answer any questions or concerns you may have about heart failure.
 Call 0808 801 0899 for free, confidential advice and support.